LauraRuis/VAST2017/PROCESS.md

 Put all 4 visualizations in functions and loaded in a new html as libraries, made new javascript file to make the total dashboard.
 Table, Line chart and graph work and are visable together on a page.
 Parallel Coordinates is written in d3 v3, so does not work yet.
 Need to find solution for this.

+Added interactivity between graph nodes and line chart.

 **Summary day 8**
 - Merged visualizations on a page
-- Encountered problem of usnig d3 v3 and v4 together
+- Encountered problem of using d3 v3 and v4 together
+- Interactivity graph - line chart